Teaching students to succeed in the classroom of life

 Selection Process, Eligibility Guidelines, and the Application Process

 A committee of staff and volunteers work together to oversee the UMFS Scholarship Fund.
 Decisions are based on a standard application and the committee’s knowledge of the student’s financial need and motivation to pursue post-secondary education.
-Applications are due by May 30 for the fall semester, and by November 30 for the spring semester.
-Recipients are selected by the UMFS Scholarship Committee in June and December each year.
+Applications are due by May 31 each year.
+Recipients are selected by the UMFS Scholarship Committee and notified by late June.

 Email us at email@example.com to receive an application.

 Applicants must possess at least a 2.0 cumulative grade point average and file a complete Financial Aid for School Tuition (FAST) application demonstrating financial need.
-Applicants must have successfully been a part of one of the following UMFS or Charterhouse programs within 10 years of the date of application:
+Applicants must have successfully been a part of one of the following UMFS or Charterhouse School programs for at least 6 months within 10 years of the date of application:

 - Charterhouse School